St. Regis Mohawk Reservation: History

 Since 1762, mills and dams were built by private, non-Native interests on the St. Regis River at what developed as the village of Hogansburg.
 It is now within the St. Regis Mohawk Reservation.

 In 1929 Erie Boulevard Hydropower built an 11-foot-high dam at the site to generate hydroelectric power.
-It disrupted the annual salmon fish run from the St. Lawrence, depriving the citizens of the reservation of one of their staple foods, and adversely affecting the populations of salmon and other migratory fish.
+It disrupted the annual salmon fish run from the St. Lawrence, depriving the citizens of the reservation of one of their staple foods.
+The dam adversely affected the populations of salmon and other migratory fish.
 By 2010 the dam had become uneconomical.
 It would have cost too much to upgrade, which would have included current requirements to provide for fish passage in efforts to preserve the species.
 The owner gave up its federal license.

 The Saint Regis Mohawk Tribal government applied to the Federal Energy Regulatory Commission to take over and dismantle the dam, which they did in 2016.
 Based on restoration of fisheries after such dam removals in other locations across the country, they are optimistic that salmon and other migratory fish, such as walleye, will quickly return to the region.
 Thus 275 miles of the St. Regis River has been reopened to migratory fish that spend part of their lives in the Atlantic Ocean.

 In 2013 the tribe received a $19 million settlement from "GM, Alcoa, and Reynolds for pollution of tribal fishing and hunting grounds along the St. Lawrence River".
 The companies have undertaken cleanup of the pollution.
 The tribe intends to use this money to redevelop the former dam site as "the focus of a cultural restoration program that will pair tribal elders with younger members of the tribe to restore the Mohawk language and pass on traditional practices such as fishing, hunting, basket weaving, horticulture and medicine, to name a few."